iffyio/iffyio.github.io/_posts/2019-06-27-linux-namespaces-part-1.md

 {% endhighlight %}

-Check out `clone_flags` that we pass to our `clone` invocation, See how dead simple it is to create a new process in it's own namespace?
+Check out `clone_flags` that we pass to our `clone` invocation, See how dead simple it is to create a new process in its own namespace?
 All we have to do is set the flag for the namespace type (the `CLONE_NEWUTS` flag corresponds to the `UTS` namespace) and Linux takes care of the rest.